WebAssembly/design/Web.md

 ### Alternatives

 An alternative method is to specify location mapping information in some way other than source maps.
-For example, it could be encoded directly into the wasm binary the way function and local names are written in the "name" section.
+For example, it could be encoded directly into the WebAssembly binary the way function and local names are written in the "name" section.
 This is more convenient if the VM itself uses the information (for example to generate a stack trace).
 However existing developer tools implementations are